Online Master of Arts in History

 * Indicates a required field

-- North American history: The North American track contains an in-depth examination of histories related to Mexico, the U.S. and Canada, as well as societies predating their formation.
+• North American history: Delve into the histories of Mexico, the U.S. and Canada, as well as the societies predating their formation through an in-depth examination.

-- Global history: In the global history curriculum, you’ll explore global topics through a methodological lens to examine perspectives from outside North America.
+• Global history: Explore global topics through a methodological lens, gaining insights from perspectives outside of North America.

 Online master’s in history courses